agsdot/blog-test/README.md

-A practice Rails project to use comments and comment threading.
+A practice Rails project to use comments and comment threading sans gem for comments.